CourtHive/tods-competition-factory/documentation/docs/scoring-engine/scoring-engine-overview.md

 │  (addPoint, getScore,    │
 │   isComplete, ...)       │
 ├──────────────────────────┤
-│    TODS MatchUp State    │  Standard data model └──────────────────────────┘
+│   CODES MatchUp State    │  Standard data model └──────────────────────────┘
 ```

-The engine holds a TODS `MatchUp` object as internal state.
+The engine holds a CODES `MatchUp` object as internal state.
 All mutations (adding points, games, sets) update this state and record entries in a unified history timeline.
 The undo/redo system replays this timeline to reconstruct state.

 ## Constructor Options